3.3 Skills forecasting

 Changes in vocational training system in the school year 2020/2021

 In 2020, the Hungarian Government changed the system of vocational schools [1168/2019.
 (III.
 28.)
 Korm. határozat - 'Szakképzés 4.0'].
 There are two main types of vocational schools: one of them starts with 2 years general education and continues with 3 years professional education and the students could obtain the maturity exam and a technical certificate together at the end of the 5th year.
 The other type of school consists of 1 year general education and in 10 - 11th grades the students could participate in dual training.
 After the general year grades the students have to take a basic exam.
 (For more information about the new vocational school system, please see sub-chapter 6.1.
-General Context and Eurydice, sub-chapter National reforms in vocational education and training and adult learning)
+General Context and Eurydice, sub-chapter 6.4 Organisation of vocational secondary education)

 Skills development in the new 'Vocational Training 4.0' Strategy